-Anyone who is looking for an intense treadmill workout should consider the NordicTrack Commercial X22i.
-This state-of-the-art treadmill features an incline as steep as 40 percent, and a decline of negative six percent.
-This is great for those who want a workout that will push them to the limits — especially those who like to go on hikes in mountainous regions.
-The 22-inch touchscreen monitor is loaded with a seemingly endless number of trainer-led iFit workouts that offer automatic adjustments to speed and incline along with your instructor’s directions.
+Anyone looking for an intense treadmill workout should consider the NordicTrack Commercial X22i.
+This state-of-the-art treadmill features a max incline of 40 percent and a decline of negative six percent, making it a great choice for those who want a workout that will push them to the limits — especially those who like to go hiking in mountainous regions.
+The 22-inch touchscreen monitor is loaded with 16,000 trainer-led iFit workouts that offer automatic adjustments to speed and incline along with your instructor’s directions.

-On top of the wide range of incline and decline options, this treadmill also offers speeds up to 12 miles per hour.
-The monitor will track all of your stats for each workout, so you can see how much you have progressed over time.
-The integration of Google Maps™ means that you can pick just about any region of the world to train virtually.
-Due to its size though, it’s not going to be the best bet for small home dwellers, and the steep price tag may make it a bit expensive for those on a budget.
+To go along with the wide range of incline and decline options, the X22i also offers speeds up to 12 miles per hour.
+The monitor will track your stats for each workout, so you can see how much you have progressed over time.
+The integration of Google Maps™ means you can pick just about any region of the world to train virtually.
+Due to its size though, it’s not the best bet for small home dwellers, and the steep price tag may make it a bit expensive for those on a budget.
 However, if you’re an avid hiker and want to turn things up a notch in your home gym, we think the advanced, high-tech features this treadmill has to offer are worth it in the long run.

 The NordicTrack Commercial X22i is built for those who want to climb.
 The machine inclines up to 40 percent and declines down to -6 percent.
 It features a Sled Push option where you can power the belt with your own leg drive, and it has a 22-inch touchscreen display where you can follow your workout and take iFit classes.